 A.M.
 Best Europe - Rating Services Limited (AMBERS) submitted its application for registration as a Credit Rating Agency in the European Union in September 2010 and AMBERS was subsequently registered on the 7th September 2011 by the European Securities and Markets Authority (ESMA) as a Credit Rating Agency under the applicable European legislation.
+Further to the UK's decision to exit the European Union ("Brexit") it is anticipated that AMBERS will become subject to supervision by the UK Financial Conduct Authority (FCA).
+As at the date of this report, it remained unclear whether this would take effect from 29 March 2019.

 The credit ratings issued by A.M.
 Best are independent opinions regarding the creditworthiness of an obligor, issuer, or security issued by entities rated by A.M.
 Best; the ratings are based on a quantitative and qualitative evaluation of a company's balance sheet strength, operating performance and business profile, or, where appropriate, the specific nature and details of a security.
 In common with most other rating agencies, A.M.
-Best operates on an issuer pays model which allows the public to gain free access to the published rating opinions.
+Best operates on an issuer pays model, which allows the public to gain free access to the published rating opinions.